arunreddy415/git-github/README.md

 # git-gitub
-this is my first git hub repo
+this is my first git hub repository